anseljh/obsidian-vectorize/README.md

 - All processing happens locally on your machine
 - No data is sent to external servers
-- Embeddings are stored in your local Milvus instance
+- Embeddings are stored in your local Chroma instance
 - You have full control over your data

 ## License